awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-win.md

 Before you begin working with Automation documents, configure roles and, optionally, CloudWatch Events for Automation\.
 For more information, see [Setting Up Automation](automation-setup.md)\.

 **Note**
-Updates to the SSM Agent are typically rolled out to different regions at different times\.
+Updates to SSM Agent are typically rolled out to different regions at different times\.
 When you customize or update an AMI, use only source AMIs published for the region that you are working in\.
 This will ensure that you are working with the latest SSM Agent released for that region and avoid compatibility issues\.

 The AWS\-UpdateWindowsAmi document accepts the following input parameters\.